-F. Triangle Bikeway Implementation Study
+E. Triangle Bikeway Implementation Study

 The Capital Area MPO, in cooperation with the Durham-Chapel Hill-Carrboro MPO are planning in FY 2020 to conduct an Implementation Study for a regional bicycle connection from Raleigh to the Park Center site at Research Triangle Park in Durham County via a separated greenway type facility generally following the I-40 corridor; and a Feasibility Study between the Park Center site and US 15-501 in Chapel Hill; which will also address bicycle/pedestrian facility gaps along NC 54 in Durham County.
 The Implementation Study will build upon feasibility study work completed by Wake County.
 The purpose of this bikeway is to serve commuters between Raleigh, Durham, Cary, RTP and Morrisville; and connect with existing and extensions of a planned facility in the City and County of Durham, which ultimately connects to US 15-501 in the Town of Chapel Hill.
 An RFP for this study was advertised between June 26 and July 26, 2019.
 Candidate interviews have occurred, and negotiations have been finalized with the consultant team of McAdams; leading to a "Notice to Proceed" as of the end of March 2020.
 The consultant staff have used this time to work on website review, crowdsource map review, URL address discussion, stakeholder list review / completion, scheduling for Case Study briefings.
 The first Triangle Bikeway Working Group meeting was held on Thursday, July 16 from 1:30 to 3:30 pm; which included a nationwide review of bicycle facility case studies, along with a review of the project website and survey.
+The consultant is currently working to set up community engagement meetings with the mayors and staff members for the municipalities that within the Triangle Bikeway corridor.
 The next Triangle Bikeway Working Group meeting will be held on Thursday, September 17 from 1:30 to 3:30.
 (Staff contact: Kenneth Withrow)

-G. Non-Motorized Volume Data Program
+F. Non-Motorized Volume Data Program

 The Institute for Transportation Research and Education (ITRE) currently manages the North Carolina Non-Motorized Volume Data Program (NC NMVDP) on behalf of the North Carolina Department of Transportation (NCDOT).
 The purpose of the program is to establish a robust data collection framework to reliably calculate sidewalk, shared use path, bike lane, and shared lane volumes through the installation of permanent bicycle and pedestrian counters that continuously collect count data on representative facilities in North Carolina.
-The NMVDP has expanded to include additional permanent counters installed by the City of Raleigh Parks and Recreation Department.
+The NMVDP has expanded to include additional permanent counters installed by the City of Raleigh Parks and Recreation

+Department.
 Both ITRE and the City of Raleigh have agreed on the data monitoring and management processes; as well as future operational coordination.
 Data from the additional counters will also be incorporated into the quarterly data reports that are generated by ITRE.
 The annual data report has been released for public review.
 At this time both CAMPO and ITRE are working to transfer management and ownership of NMVDP counters based on agreements established prior to the installation of the counters in 2018.
 (Staff contact: Kenneth Withrow)

-H. Mobility Coordination Committee
+G. Mobility Coordination Committee